 Something I learned the hard way is that if you are claustrophobic in the slightest, you might want to skip the eye area for this step.
 I didn’t think I’d be bothered by it, but not being able to open my eyes (or move my mouth under the mask for that matter), had me feeling a little anxious.

-After letting the mask sit and stiffen, the facial wraps up with peeling the gauze layer and slathering a small amount of moisturizer to finish things off.
+After letting the mask sit and stiffen, the facial wraps up with peeling the gauze layer and slathering a small amount of moisturizer and SPF to finish things off.
 The entire process lasted close to two hours and, for someone who isn’t at all used to sitting still and getting product rubbed in for me, those felt like the most hedonistic two hours of my life.
 I wouldn’t say that’s a bad thing, though.
 Don’t we all deserve a little massage-assisted, specialist-supervised shut-eye from time to time?

 I received very specific instructions not to wash my face that evening.
 I commute home on the daily, so I couldn’t quite stay true to the doctor’s request.
 I did, however, trade in my usual evening routine of cleanser, toner, essence, facial oil and moisturizer for a simple but thorough water cleanse.